Guides to Caravanning

 PLEASE DO NOT RUSH TO BE THE FIRST TO ARRIVE AT THE NEXT CAMPGROUND.

 A caravan trip should be a leisurely one, driven at your own pace, with rest stops, coffee breaks, and sightseeing opportunities taken as you wish.
 Your event hosts and parkers will be enjoying the sights along the way.
 If you arrive before the parking committee has determined where units will park, you will be directed to a holding area until parking has been determined.
-If you arrive and try to park your motorhome without direction from the parking committee, you may be asked to move your motorhome to another site.
+If you arrive and try to park your RV without direction from the parking committee, you may be asked to move your RV to another site.

 There may be times when an event involving busing is planned for the evening of your travel day, and possibly a travel meeting has been sandwiched in before your bus departs the campground.
 With this schedule, it becomes important to meet the event hosts suggested latest arrival time.
 This should allow time to park, dismiss the parkers, get dressed, attend the travel meeting and board the buses on time.
 The arrival of the tailender signals that all caravaners are safely in or accounted for.